FANUC: Compact Plus

-This is the smaller controller FANUC produces and is used with SCARA robots.
-It has many of the same capabilities as the larger controllers but with smaller power amplifiers for the SCARA robots.
+This is the smallest controller and is used with SCARA robots.
+It has many of the same capabilities as the larger controllers, but with smaller power amplifiers.

 R-30iB Mini Plus

-Used exclusively for the CRX-Series robots, this controller is smaller than a Mate and is specially optimized for use with CRX robots.
-It is the latest generation controller from FANUC, being released in 2019.
+Used exclusively for CRX-Series robots, this controller is smaller than a Mate and is optimized for use with CRX robots.
+It is the latest generation controller from FANUC, and was released in 2019.

 iRVision

 iRVision, sometimes stylized "iRVision" is FANUC's robot vision product.
-This group of products encompasses 2D and 3D imaging sensors (cameras) and software that allows programmers to incorporate vision into robot tasks.
+These products encompass 2D and 3D imaging sensors (cameras) and software that allows programmers to incorporate vision into robot tasks.
 Vision is commonly used to allow robots to locate parts on a surface and pick them.
 This allows parts to be fed into a work cell flexible (such as on a conveyor or a pallet) and removes the need for precise fixturing.
 Inspection is another common use for vision, allowing the robot to inspect a part for defects, confirm assembled parts are present, or perform other quality control tasks.
 Cameras can be fixed in a work cell or mounted to the robot itself.